Enter your location - 3094 places are live

-Our model predicts the average daily new cases for each of the next 4 upcoming weeks.
-For point of comparison, the graph above also shows the same metric (which is known through testing data) for the past 4 weeks as well.
+Our model predicts the cases detected by testing for each of the next 4 upcoming weeks.
+For point of comparison, the graph above also shows the same metric for the past 4 weeks as well, which is known in retrospect.

 We utilize machine learning on a dataset of relevant predictors of COVID-19 outbreaks or potential for outbreaks at a U.S. county level, generating a regression model that predicts future daily case counts.

-Socioeconomic Data: We utilize county-level socioeconomic metrics including the CCVI index from the Surgo Foundation, the proportions of elderly, black, hispanic, and male inhabitants, and population density from the US Census, as these factors are closely linked to COVID-19 outbreak risk.
+Socioeconomic Data: We utilize county-level socioeconomic metrics including the CCVI index from the Surgo Foundation, the proportions of elderly, black, hispanic, and male inhabitants, and population density from the US Census, as these factors may be linked to COVID-19 outbreak risk.

-Health Data: We utilize county-level data on various diseases' mortality rates and smoking prevalence statistics from IHME to understand the population susceptibility to COVID-19.
+Health Data: We utilize county-level data on various diseases' mortality and prevalence rates statistics from IHME to understand the population susceptibility to COVID-19.

-Rt Data: We use state-level data for reproduction rates of COVID-19 computed by standard epidemiological models by covid19-projections.com and rt.live to understand the level of statewide transmission.
+Rt Data: We use state-level and county-level data for reproduction rates of COVID-19 computed by standard epidemiological models by CovidActNow.org to understand the level of transmission.

-Cases Data: We use county-level data on cases reported in each county every day from Johns Hopkins University.
+Cases Data: We use daily county-level data on cases from Johns Hopkins University.
 This data is smoothed with a 7-day moving average to understand epidemics at the local level.

 Feature Engineering: Our raw dataset includes a wide range of statistics that are linked to COVID-19 for dates ranging from March 2020 to the present.
 We are actively tuning our models with dimensionality reduction and normalization techniques to improve performance and reduce overfitting.

 Algorithms: We currently utilize Random Forests and Artificial Neural Networks on our datasets.
-These regression models output the projected average daily cases for each of the upcoming 4 weeks.
+These regression models output the projected cases detected by testing for each of the upcoming 4 weeks.

 Mobility: A challenge we encountered is that mobility data is unavailable for some rural counties.
 To maximize the population that we serve, we use two models, one of which incorporates mobility data and the other of which does not.

-Performance: Our latest models make good predictions on data they have not been trained with, with relatively low mean absolute error usually < 5 cases/100,000.
-To put this in perspective, for an individual county with this error for a prediction week and a population of 100,000, its average daily cases for that prediction week would only be off by 5 from our prediction.
+Performance: Our latest models make good predictions on data they have not been trained with, with relatively low mean absolute error usually < 30 cases/100,000.
+To put this in perspective, for an individual county with this error for a prediction week and a population of 100,000, our projection would only be off by 30 cases.

 trained with mobility data?